dancer1325/go-ethereum/docs/fundamentals/blsync.md

 description: Running geth with integrated beacon light client
 ---

+* `blsync`
+  * == beacon chain light client /
+    * modes
+      * integrated | Geth
+      * standalone
+    * 💡eliminates the need of running a SEPARATE [consensus client](/docs/getting-started/consensus-clients)💡
+      * -> use cases / NOT require FULL validation capabilities

-`blsync` is a beacon chain light client.
-Integrated within Geth, blsync eliminates the necessity of running a separate [consensus client](/docs/getting-started/consensus-clients), making it ideal for use-cases that do not require full validation capabilities.
-It comes with very low resource requirements and can sync the beacon chain within seconds. `blsync` can be run in two modes: integrated or standalone.
-In standalone mode it is possible to use it for driving other execution clients.
+* TODO: It comes with very low resource requirements and can sync the beacon chain within seconds
+* `blsync` can be run in two modes: integrated or standalone
+* In standalone mode it is possible to use it for driving other execution clients.

-<note>Important: blsync is not suitable for running a validator.
-It is also not recommended for nodes handling any amount of money or used in production settings due to its lower security guarantees compared to running a full consensus client.</note>
+<note>Important: blsync is not suitable for running a validator
+* It is also not recommended for nodes handling any amount of money or used in production settings due to its lower security guarantees compared to running a full consensus client.</note>

 ## Usage